sea-edge/resume/docs/README.md

 - Echo(Hobby)

 ### Blockchain(Web3)
-- Bitcoin(Including derivatives such as Lietecoin)
+- Bitcoin(Including derivatives such as Litecoin)
 - Ethereum(Including derivatives such as Polygon PoS, Arbitrum)
    - Hardhat
    - Foundry